Aatrick/Aatrick/README.md

 - 📫 How to reach me **melis.emilio1@gmail.com**

+- I'm passionate about Artificial intelligence and algorithmic

 - ⚡ Fun fact **I'm also Immortal 3 #5321 EMEA on Valorant**

 <h3 align="left">Connect with me:</h3>